-Tens of thousands gather in Hong Kong for rally against China extradition bill
+Tens of thousands rally in Hong Kong against China extradition bill

 “It’s a proposal, or a set of proposals, which strike a terrible blow ... against the rule of law, against Hong Kong’s stability and security, against Hong Kong’s position as a great international trading hub,” the territory’s last British governor, Chris Patten, said on Thursday.

-Whether in business, politics or social and religious groups, opponents of the plan say they deeply question the fairness and transparency of the Chinese court system and worry about security forces contriving charges.
+Opponents of the plan say they deeply question the fairness and transparency of the Chinese court system and worry about security forces contriving charges.

 Foreign governments have also expressed concern, warning of the impact on Hong Kong’s reputation as an international financial hub, and noting that foreigners wanted in China risk getting ensnared in Hong Kong.